Generate CRC bits according to generator polynomial and append to input data frames

 When you select this check box, the block flips the CRC checksums around their centers after the input data are completely through the shift register.
 When you clear this check box, the block does not flip the CRC checksums.

-as a binary scalar or vector.
-The block applies the XOR operation
+scalar or vector.
+The block applies the XOR operation just prior to

-just prior to appending the input data.
-The vector length is the degree
+appending the input data.
+The vector length is the degree of the generator

-of the generator polynomial that you specify in the Generator
+polynomial that you specify in the Generator polynomial

 Specify the number of checksums the block calculates for each input frame.
 This value must be a positive integer.
 The input frame length (and any current input frame length for variable-size signals) must be a multiple of this parameter value.